 Instructions

-- To prepare the filling: In the bowl of a stand mixer, whip together the softened cream cheese, powdered sugar and vanilla extract for 1-2 minutes until fluffy.
+• Filling: In a medium bowl use a mixer to whip together the cream cheese, powdered sugar and vanilla extract for 1-2 minutes until fluffy.

 Nutrition